seanmpuckett/sai/readme.md

 ### About

-SAI is a transpiler for the Node/IO.JS Javascript environment.
+SAI is a transpiler for the Node Javascript environment.

 Your source files are written in another programming language (called SAI) and _transpiled_ into the equivalent Javascript, which is then executed like any other Javascript.
 SAI objects are compatible with regular JS objects, and a project can mix SAI and JS code on a file-level basis.